bossenti/incubator-streampipes-website/documentation/website/blog/2020-07-26-hello-modbus.md

   <img class="blog-image" style="max-width: 100%;" src="/docs/blog/assets/2020-07-xx/create_dashboard_3.png"/>
   </div>

-That's our short tutorial to show you our new Modbus Adapter.
-StreamPipes offers you a big toolset for monitoring and analyzing data streams.
+That's our short tutorial to introduce you to our new Modbus Adapter.
+StreamPipes offers you a lot more tools for monitoring and analyzing your data streams.
 Have fun exploring it!

 <br>